muktadiur/blockor/README.md

 ```
 root@freebsd:~ # blockor check
 blockor(ok)
-Add these two lines to pf.conf (if not done already):
+Add these two lines to /etc/pf.conf (if not done already):
 table <blockor> persist
 block drop in quick on egress from <blockor> to any
 ```